 5.3.4 Panel Visit to the proposed Delivery Partner institution.
-A Panel approved by the VP (Education) will be appointed, the remit and membership of which is detailed in Annex B, to visit the Partner as soon as is practicable.
-The partner shall be responsible for producing the documentation required for the visit.
+A Panel approved by the VP (L&T) will be appointed, the remit and membership of which is detailed in Annex B, to visit the Partner as soon as is practicable.
+The partner shall be responsible for the production of the documentation required for the visit.
 Areas to be explored, staff and students to be met, and a proposed Agenda for the subsequent visit, shall be communicated to the Delivery Partner.